Brawn16/mono-repo-example/readme.md

 ### Nucleus Frontend

+The frontend package provides the API backend for the Nucleus app, using Apollo Server as the framework (https://www.apollographql.com/docs/apollo-server).

+The following commands are available:

+- `build` - Build production distruction of backend
+- `dev` - Runs local development environment
+- `seed` -

+### Nucleus Frontend

 The frontend package provides the frontend for the Nucleus app, using Next.js as the framework (https://nextjs.org).

 The following commands are available:

 - `build` - Creates a production-ready static bundle
 - `dev` - Runs local development environment
+- `seed` - Seed database
+- `test` - Run test suite

 ### Nucleus UI